fakenzer/fcj-workshop/content/Lambda-configuration/Resource-deleter/_index.md

 ---
-title: "Creating ResourceDeleter Lambda Function"
+title: "Create ResourceDeleter Lambda Function"
-weight: 2
+weight: 4
 chapter: false
-pre: " <b> 3.2. </b> "
+pre: " <b> 3.4. </b> "
 ---

-In this section, we will create the **ResourceDeleter** Lambda function to automatically delete non-compliant AWS resources.
+In this section, we will create the **ResourceDeleter** Lambda function to automatically delete AWS resources that do not comply with regulations.

 ## Lambda Function: ResourceDeleter

-#### Purpose
+### Purpose

 This function will perform the following critical functions:

 - Receive resource information to be deleted from ResourceScanner
-- Execute resource deletion in proper order and process
+- Execute resource deletion in the correct order and process
 - Handle complex dependencies (such as RDS cluster instances)
 - Log detailed deletion process for audit and troubleshooting
 - Return success/failure results

-#### Supported Resource Types
+### Supported Resource Types

-ResourceDeleter can delete the following types of resources:
+ResourceDeleter can delete the following resource types:

 - **EC2 instances**: Terminate instances
 - **VPC**: Delete VPC (with dependency checks)